Lesson 2 of 8 - grow effective thinking and communication skills

 Set aside 1at least 30” for this experience, and find a comfortable, undistracted site.

 Confirm that each of you is guided by your wise, resident true Self.
-If not, invest time in empowering your Selves to lead this practice, for best results.
+If not, invest time in freeing your Selves to lead this practice, for best results.

 Sit facing each other, with comfortable eye contact.
-Remind yourselves that your goals are (a) to become more familiar with this skill, and (b) to practice giving effective feedback.
+Remind yourselves that your goals are (a) to become more familiar with empathic listening skill, and (b) to practice giving effective feedback.

-Consider tape-recording your practice to expand your learnings.
+Consider tape-recording or videoing your practice to expand your learnings.
 Another valuable learning option is to map your practice soon after you're done.

 Practice